How To Edit Your Writing in 3 Passes

 What’s the abbreviation for Credit Default Swaps?
 CDS.
 Clarity.
 Density.
 Solidity.

-To really make it stick, here’s an elderly gentleman explaining the term in a bubble bath:
+To really make it stick, here’s a guy explaining the term using toys: